Skip to main content

 Enabling WQL

-When you register the API client for WQL, select System from the Scope (Functional Areas) prompt.
+In Workday, register an API client for integrations by using the Register API Client for Integrations task.
+When registering the API client for WQL, select System in the Scope (Functional Areas) prompt.

-- To use WQL, you need access to the Workday Query Language domain in the System functional area.
-You can only view and use data sources and fields that you have security access to within a WQL query.
+When generating the access token in the Boomi connection, use a Workday account that has access to the Workday Query Language domain in the System functional area.
+You can only query data sources and fields that are accessible by that account.

 Connector configuration